Skip to content

 Oracle ERP Cloud logo

-Our top pick for public sector ERP in 2026.
+Ranked #2 of 6 for public sector buyers.
 Oracle ERP Cloud is best suited to large enterprises moving from on-premise Oracle to cloud, with deployments ranging across upper mid-market (1,001-5,000 employees) and enterprise (5,000+ employees).
 Chosen by 30,000+ enterprise customers including FedEx, Dropbox, and BT — a track record that matters when you're committing to a system that'll run your public sector operations for the next decade.

 Where Oracle ERP Cloud earns its position for public sector: its strongest pillar is best-in-class financial management and reporting; buyers consistently call out excellent procurement and project portfolio management; and we rate quarterly cloud updates with no downtime as a meaningful competitive edge in this category.
 Commercial terms are negotiated; expect TCO in the $400K–$3M+ range across licensing, implementation, and three years of support.
 Implementation runs 9–18 months for a typical mid-complexity scope — the actual number depends almost entirely on data migration scope and how clean your current master data is.